bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/Data-Structures.md

 Trees are another relation-based data structure, which specialize in representing hierarchical structures.
 Like a linked list, nodes contain both elements of data and pointers marking its relation to immediate nodes.

-Each tree has a “root” node, off of which all other nodes branch.
-The root contains references to all elements directly below it, which are known as its “child nodes”.
+Each tree has a "root” node, off of which all other nodes branch.
+The root contains references to all elements directly below it, which are known as its "child nodes”.
 This continues, with each child node, branching off into more child nodes.

 Nodes with linked child nodes are called internal nodes while those without child nodes are external nodes.
-A common type of tree is the “binary search tree” which is used to easily search stored data.
+A common type of tree is the "binary search tree” which is used to easily search stored data.

 These search operations are highly efficient, as its search duration is dependent not on the number of nodes but on the number of levels down the tree.